maester365/maester/powershell/public/eidsca/Test-MtEidscaAP01.md

 Indicates whether administrators of the tenant can use the Self-Service Password Reset (SSPR).
 The policy applies to some critical critical roles in Microsoft Entra ID.

-Administrators with sensitive roles should use pishing-resistant authentication methods only and therefore not able to reset their password using SSPR.
+Administrators with sensitive roles should use phishing-resistant authentication methods only and therefore not able to reset their password using SSPR.

 #### Test script
 ```